 The UAN11 experiment was the final experimental activity of the project UAN (UAN, 2012).
-The sea trial took place, between May 23 and May 29, 2011, in the Trondheim fjord, off the coast of Norway.
-The area was ideally suited to an acoustic network testing because of its varying bathymetry with depth varying from 40m to 150m.
-Moreover, the fjord is in a commercial area, with daily commercial and touristic routes, to test the system in operative conditions.
+The sea trial took place between May 23 and May 29, 2011 in the Trondheim fjord, off the coast of Norway.
+The area was ideally suited to acoustic network testing because of its varying bathymetry, with depth varying from 40 to 150 m.
+Moreover, the fjord is in a commercial area, with daily commercial and tourist routes, so the system could be tested in operative conditions.
 Our primary platform of operation was the Gunnerus Research Vessel of the Norwegian University of Science and Technology (NTNU).
-The fixed nodes of the network were deployed form Gunnerus and left in place for three days in continuous operation, and then recovered for battery recharging and re-deployed for the remaining period.
+The fixed nodes of the network were deployed form Gunnerus and left in place for three days in continuous operation, then recovered for battery recharging and redeployed for the remaining period.
 The AUVs were deployed either from rubber boats or from Gunnerus.
 The goals of the experiment included a great deal of testing and data collection.
 Its main objectives, however, were to demonstrate the acoustic network functionalities and the integration of the underwater mobile sensors into the global protection system.